hoodoer/JS-Tap/README.md

 * **Loot** tab — Domain cards showing visited domains, injection controls, and per-domain credential spoofing toggles.
 * **Tools** tab — Browser Proxy panel (always visible) and Sidecar panel (collapsible, if the beacon supports it).

-Atom Beacon clients (in the **Apps** view) also have a **Loot / Tools** toggle.
-Their Tools panel provides built-in file browsing, shell access, and screenshot controls without requiring a separate sidecar binary.
+Atom Beacon clients (in the **Electrons** view) and V8 Beacon clients (in the **Nodes** view) also have a **Loot / Tools** toggle.
+Their Tools panel provides built-in file browsing and shell access without requiring a separate sidecar binary.
+Atom Beacons additionally have screenshot controls.

 **BEX Beacons (Browsers)** can be expanded to see all domains they have visited.
 You can trigger DOM Beacon injection from the domain list.
 BEX Beacon cards in the sidebar will display a summary of any DOM Beacons they have successfully spawned.